 1. Your ultimate goal with the disability application is to prove that you have a disability and that it makes you unable to work.
 If you’re over age 50, you need to prove you can no longer do the type of work you’ve done in the past.
 If you’re under age 50, you must verify that your disability prevents you from doing any work.

-4. Not every disability, symptom, or health condition is relevant to the SSA.
-In your application, only describe conditions that:
+3. Not every disability, symptom, or health condition is relevant to the SSA.
+In your application, only describe conditions that directly affect your ability to work and have been professionally diagnosed and are being treated.

 Whether you could realistically get hired for the position that you’re capable of doing